ssteinbauer/BookNotes/Book Log.md

 Jemisin, N.K.
 (2015).
 The Fifth Season.
 New York, New York: Orbit, Hachette Book Group.

-Sharma, Sanjeev.
-(2017).
+Sharma, Sanjeev (2017).
 The DevOps Adoption Playbook: A guide to adopting DevOps in a Multie-Speed IT Enterprise.
 Indianapolis, Indiana.
 John Wily & Sons, Inc.

-Stephenson, Neal.
-(2005).
+Stephenson, Neal (2005).
 The Sytem of the World.
 New York, New York: HarperCollins Publishers.

 ## 2018-08